 We applied the same classification framework as in the previous task, comparing both zero-shot LLM-based classification and traditional machine learning models with various feature representations.
 Among all methods, the Logistic Regression classifier using LLM-generated summary embeddings achieved the highest accuracy of 58\%, slightly outperforming models using alternative features, and significantly outperforming the zero-shot LLM-based approach.

-Figures \ref{fig: task2_1} and \ref{fig: task2_2} present violin plots comparing predicted and true severity levels for the worst and best-performing models.
-Figure \ref{fig: task2_3} shows the per-class F1 scores for each classifier.
+Figure \ref{fig:task2_f1_updated} shows the per-class F1 scores for each classifier.
+Figure \ref{fig:task2_violin_comparison} present violin plots comparing predicted and true severity levels for the worst and best-performing models.
 We observe that the zero-shot LLM classifier struggles to infer fine-grained severity levels directly from raw text, often failing to reflect the ordinal structure of the labels.
 In contrast, trained machine learning models benefit from supervised learning, capturing both the semantic and ordinal relationships in the data, and are able to make accurate and consistent depression severity predictions.